Why Charlotte Winter Pest Control Matters During Mild Winters

 3. Ants React Quickly to Warm Winter Days

-Charlotte’s ant species, including Argentine ants and odorous house ants, are among the most common home-invading pests in North Carolina.
-These ants move indoors in search of food, water, and shelter which is why kitchens and bathrooms often see activity throughout the year.
+Charlotte’s resident ant species, including Argentine ants and odorous house ants, are among the most common home-invading pests in North Carolina.
+These ants aggressively move indoors in search of food, water, and shelter, which is precisely why kitchens and bathrooms experience activity throughout the year.
+Controlled indoor heat combined with plumbing moisture gives ants exactly what they need to stay active during winter.
+Homes bordered by wooded lots in Matthews, Mint Hill, and Steele Creek frequently encounter increased ant activity on milder winter days.
+These short bursts of warmer weather trigger sudden indoor foraging, and once scout ants locate a reliable food source in your pantry, the activity will continue even after outdoor temperatures drop again.

 4. Mosquitoes Return Early After Warm Spells